Nemin32/Nemin32.github.io/other/_posts/2020-02-06-swinterview.md

 >That's because of all the asset loading and dumping we had to do to make sure things moved smoothly and fit in memory.

 **Nemin:**
-Ah so you had a "top down" view of every major area?
+Ah, so you had a "top down" view of every major area?

 > **David Fried:**
 >Well it was in Maya, so yeah.
 >
 >You could see instances of other areas while working on yours.
 The connecting ones.
->
->That way we could align the vertices to match perfectly.
+That way we could align the vertices to match perfectly.

 **Nemin:**
-That's pretty smart
+That's pretty smart.

 > **David Fried:**
 >God forbid you should accidentally bump your entire level mesh up or down an increment... ;p